What Registrants Do & Not Do

 • Refer or escalate where a need falls outside their role

-What CPR Registrants Do Not Do
+What Registrants Do Not Do

-CPR registrants do not provide medical or clinical treatment.
+Registrants do not provide medical or clinical treatment.

 They must not: